farmsteadcooperative/llc_agreement/README.md

 Welcome to the GitHub repository for the [Farmstead Cooperative](http://farmsteadcooperative.org) documents, a set of legal documents that were written for a forming and running a Maine LLC but may be used as a template to extend the idea of a Farmstead Cooperative would be helpful for a land owner.
 For more information on this and these documents, please refer to the [Farmstead Cooperative blog](http://farmsteadcooperative.org) or our [Release Notes](https://github.com/farmsteadcooperative/llc_agreement/master/RELEASENOTES.md) here on GitHub.

+##Format

+The documents (other than .md) posted here are marked up in HTML5 to maintain the specific formatting of centered titles and indented sub-sections that were initially generated.
+My understanding is that this is a *standard* format for documents submitted to legal review.
+To help them render at farmsteadcooperative.org the same way they are rendered elsewhere, as well as when converted to a word processing format such as .docx, there is a minimal use of of carriage return/line feed used (thus an absense of white space) to prevent over spacing of each line and thus keeping the *rendered* pages as readable as possible.
+The documents can be rendered as a Project Pages using [http://farmsteadcooperative.github.io/llc_agreement](http://farmsteadcooperative.github.io/llc_agreement).

 ## Contributing

 We welcome contributions in the form of issues or pull requests.
 All other comments can be [directed to the blog](http://farmsteadcooperative.org).